thupham96/100-python-projects/Day97_Flask_Ecommerce/README.md

 * Integrate payment gateway or dummy checkout flow
 * Real-time stock update and quantity validation
 * Use SQLite for persistent cart if login is added

-Let me know if you'd like me to export this as a file or include it in your GitHub project folder!